mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ```
 Each of these arrays is a sequence of numbers.
 Each document from our corpus is stored as its own sequence, and that the order of these items is the same as the order of our all_docs list.
 Further, each document array has the same number of values, one for each word in the corpus.
 As a result, we have grid where each row is a document, and each column is a term.
 The full term list, in its default order, is stored in our 'vectorizer' variable.
 We can use the get_feature_names() method to rejoin each row of data with the term list.

-This block of code has three parts.
-After importing the pandas and os libraries, I first check for a folder called "tf_idf_output" and create it if it doesn't exist.
-The second task is to take the list of .txt files from my earlier block of code and use it to construct a counterpart .csv file path for each .txt file.
-The output_filenames variable will, for example, convert "txt/0101.txt" (the path of the first .txt file) to "tf_idf_output/0101.csv", and on and on for each file.
-Third and finally, this block contains a loop to merge each vector of tf_idf scores with the feature names from vectorizer, convert the merged term/score pairs to a pandas dataframe, and save each dataframe to its corresponding .csv file.

 ```python
 import pandas as pd
 import os